-Each year in the United States, approximately 8,000 new cases of Hodgkin's disease are diagnosed.
-Among these cases, about 60% of cases involve advanced stage disease and 40% involve early stage disease.
+About 60 percent of Hodgkin's disease cases involve advanced stage disease and 40 percent involve early stage disease.
 Men typically have higher rates of Hodgkin's disease than women.
 This difference is particularly noticeable in children and among people older than 35 years of age.

 Hodgkin's disease is more common in Caucasians than in African Americans or Asians.
 The disease affects people of all ages, although it is most common in young adults (ages 15–40) and older adults (older than 55 years of age).
 In women older than age 55, this age spread may be related to hormonal factors.
 Only about 10–15 percent of HD cases occur in children younger than 16 years of age.
 The disease is uncommon in children age 5 and under.